Pictured above: The Biker from The Village People, David Bowie and Anita Bryant.

 ME – What?

 DUKE – What?

 After Duke dried off, we found a pub where we came across Duke’s friend, Jeroen.
-Jeroen was at a table holding court with four women.
-The women, none of whom spoke much English, were very amused by Duke who was playing the flamboyant gay role for their benefit and rather intrigued by his American friend (me).
+Jeroen was at a table holding court with a half-dozen women.
+The women were very amused by Duke, who was playing the flamboyant gay role for their benefit and rather intrigued by his American friend (me).
 Jeroen was trying way too hard to keep the focus on himself.
 Two of the women struck up a conversation with me.
-One was Linda from Amsterdam.
-The other was Hannah from The Hague.
+One was Linda from Berlin.
+The other was Hannah from Bern.
 Linda could speak a little English.
 Hannah couldn’t.